 However we suggest that you should register your agreement or sale deed and duly pay the stamp duty.
 This will give you title ownership on the property.

 - Disclaimer: The above query and its response is NOT a legal opinion in any way whatsoever as this is based on the information shared by the person posting the query at LawRato.com and has been responded by one of the Property Lawyers at LawRato.com to address the specific facts and details.
 You may post your specific query based on your facts and details to get a response from one of the Lawyers at LawRato.com or book a Detailed Consultation with a Lawyer of your choice to address your query in detail.

 Answers by Our Lawyers

-- Mother did not give me my share in the property what can I do
+- After fathers death mother not giving me share in property what to do

 - Notarized GPA to brother for immovable property

 - Partition between brothers Releasing one's right to others No Regd.